Looking for a hot pot restaurant in Germany? Here are 4 must-try dishes that you can try in Germany.

 The most popular types of hot pot served in restaurants in Germany include these:

-The ingredients: typically beef, offal, bok choy, baby corn, napa cabbage, lotus roots, bean sprouts, mushrooms, and eggs, along with a starch of choice, and required condiments.
+The ingredients typically include beef, offal, bok choy, baby corn, napa cabbage, lotus roots, bean sprouts, mushrooms, and eggs, along with a starch of choice and required condiments.

 With more and more people opting for vegan options, the vegan hot pot is a huge hit amongst the crowds with its vegetable-infused broth and rich flavours.
 The mushrooms are abundant, and crispy tofu-skin fries and taro cakes elevate the dish altogether.

 Some restaurants even provide the tangy goji berries, as well as the fancy black fungus, both of which make this hot pot dish even more exquisite.
-It pairs well with soy sauce and vinegar, and chilli oil.
+It pairs well with soy sauce vinegar and chilli oil.

-The ingredients: shellfish, fish, squids, mushrooms, bean sprouts, bok choy, daikon, potatoes, fermented beans, seaweed, watercress along with a starch of choice, and required condiments.
+The ingredients are shellfish, fish, squids, mushrooms, bean sprouts, bok choy, daikon, potatoes, fermented beans, seaweed, and watercress, along with a starch of choice and required condiments.

-Usually made with a tomato and onion broth, the shellfish contains all the most favourited options of prawns, clams, shrimps, and mussels, along with occasional crabs and lobsters also being available.
+Usually made with tomato and onion broth, the shellfish contains all the favourite options of prawns, clams, shrimps, and mussels, along with occasional crabs and lobsters, which are also available.

 Although this hot pot tastes absolutely out of the world, it is a less popular dish in comparison to the other three on the list.
 Since many can be prone to shellfish allergy.
 Chilli oil, soy sauce, vinegar, and lemon juice complement well with this.